rodgermd/sofort2-bundle/README.md

 $response = $manager->requestTransaction($transactionId);
 ```

-The $response is ant instance of SofortLibTransactionData
+The $response is ant instance of SofortLibTransactionData.

 On successfull details retrieve, the event SofortEvents::DETAILS is fired with TransactionDetailsEvent as argument